ryan-mcclue/ryan-mcclue/src/knowledge.md

 Refactoring with usage code: just write out structures that satisfy the usage code.
 If major rewrite use #if 0 #endif to allow for successful compiling

-being able to draw out debug information is very useful. time spent visualising is never wasted (in debugger expressions also)

 (mocking of syscalls for unit testing with file i/o)

 If the data being grouped can only exist together (e.g. points), use vectors.
 Put all structs related typedefs inside their own header file for easy access.

-As floats are an approximation, when comparing to 0.0f (say for a denominator check) or negative (say for a square root) use a tolerance/epsilon less-than/greater-than check.
-In fact whenever dividing should always ask oneself "can the value be zero?"
-To be clear about float to int casting, use a macro like truncate/round (think about what if uneven divide) Due to mixed integer and float arithmetic going to float, calculate integer percentages `val * 100 / total` There is no need to overload the division operator as can do `(* 1.0f / val)`

-Endianness comes into play when reading/writing from disk (e.g. file type magic value) and working directly with `u8 *` (e.g. iterating through bytes of a u32)

 to market app: I'm notified when keywords related to "human wants thing, my app can do thing" appear on HN, Reddit and Lobsters.

 even parity is to make it even, i.e. so if 5 1's, even parity will add a 1

 ## Code
 // sha1 more bits than md5, so more complex?